-Closets have sufficient space, though without drawers.
-Each cabin has at least three storage units.
+Closets have sufficient space, even without drawers.
+Each closet has at least three storage units.
 One has shelves and a lower space for hanging shorter clothes.
-Two other units may be adjusted from hanging closets to large shelves for folded items.
+Two other units can be adjusted from hanging closets to large shelves for folded items.
 Cabins have two side tables; each has two small drawers and a shelf.
 One of the drawers in each side table can be locked, so roommates might each have a lockable drawer with a key that does not open the other.
-Beyond the closets, there are two drawers under the beds, though in my cabin, the cleaning crew used these drawers for stored blankets and a decorative bedcover.
+In addition to the closets, there are two drawers under the beds, but cabin stewards uses these drawers for storing blankets and a decorative bedcover.
 Passengers can ask for the drawers to be emptied for their use.

 Of the 1,053 cabins onboard, 114 are suites.
-They come in three styles -- Superior, Deluxe and Penthouse -- and all have larger balconies and sofa beds.
+They come in three styles -- Superior, Deluxe and Penthouse -- and all have large balconies and sofa beds.
 Bathrooms feature full-size whirlpool tubs, separate shower stalls and double vanities.
 The 50 Superior Verandah Suites are 300 square feet with 98-square-foot balconies.
 Each is the equivalent of a cabin and a half in width, with a large sitting area that includes a sofa bed for one person, chairs and a large desk.
 The 62 Deluxe Verandah Suites measure 380 to 570 square feet, each with a 130-square-foot balcony.
-These suites, each the equivalent of two standard cabins in width, include king-size beds (convertible to twins), large living areas with chairs and sofa beds big enough for two people and separate dressing rooms.
+These suites, each the equivalent of two standard cabins in width, include king-size beds (convertible to twins), large living areas with chairs and sofa beds big enough for two people, and separate dressing rooms.

 The most elaborate accommodations are two 1,000-square-foot Penthouse Verandah Suites.
-Each has separate sleeping and living quarters, a dressing room, a powder room, a butler's pantry with refrigerator and microwave and a 318-square-foot balcony with four lounge chairs, an eating table for four and a whirlpool tub.
+Each has separate sleeping and living quarters, a dressing room, a powder room, a butler's pantry with refrigerator and microwave, and a 318-square-foot balcony with four lounge chairs, an eating table for four and a whirlpool tub.

 8027 Navigation deck.
 Fabulous location.
 Away from elevator and main hallway.
 NEEDS drawer space.
 OLD, ancient drawers inconveniently placed under the bed or under the sofa.....not for senior citizens.
 Sofa needs to be replaced.